jhallen/conserver/README.md

 ## Commands

-Hit ~h for help.
-These other ~ commands are available:
+Once connected, these ~ commands are available:

 	~b		Send break